turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 [PENDING]

-[TODO: Verify that we are being consistent with the language of example or test] [TODO: Do we need to explicitly explain the concept of an example group]
+[TODO-EDIT: Verify that we are being consistent with the language of example or test]

 ( Yes Exercises )

 [TODO: Possible Exercise Ideas]

+RSpec focused exercises really could simply take all the outlined tools to refactor the test suite to be smaller, cleaner, less brittle, and faster.

 Exercise - given existing spec files that could be cleaned up with the practices: